Bible Study Overview: Hebrews for Today’s Disciple

 Hebrews and the heart: Jesus our better High Priest

-At the center of Hebrews stands a tender reality: Jesus is our living High Priest who knows our weakness and welcomes us.
-This is no cold doctrine; it’s a warm invitation to draw near in every season, including those we’d rather avoid.
+who knows our weakness and welcomes us.
+This is a warm invitation to draw near in every season—even the ones we’d rather avoid.

 “Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son…”– Hebrews 1:1–2 (ESV)

-This opening sets the stage: God’s final word is Jesus.
+God’s final word is Jesus.
 If you wonder what God is like, look to the Son—radiant, sustaining, redeeming.

 “For we do not have a high priest who is unable to sympathize with our weaknesses… Let us then with confidence draw near to the throne of grace…”– Hebrews 4:15–16 (ESV)

-Here is the heartbeat of the letter: Jesus truly understands our frailty.
+Jesus truly understands our frailty.
 He doesn’t meet us with distance or impatience—He meets us with mercy.
 Because He intercedes for us, we can come to God’s throne expecting timely help—something especially comforting in tender seasons when we need hope.

 “But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God.”– Hebrews 10:12 (ESV)